isb-cgc/readthedocs/docs/source/sections/data/APOLLO1_about.rst

 About the Applied Proteogenomics Organizational Learning and Outcomes Program
 ------------------------------------------------------------
-The `Applied Proteogenomics Organizational Learning and Outcomes <https://proteomics.cancer.gov/programs/apollo-network>`_ (APOLLO) network seeks to innovate discoveries, to pioneer new treatments and to support open science to improve the health of every child and young adult diagnosed with a brain tumor.
-Previously, it was named the `Children's Brain Tumor Tissue Consortium <https://cbttc.org>`_ (CBTTC).
+The `Applied Proteogenomics Organizational Learning and Outcomes <https://proteomics.cancer.gov/programs/apollo-network>`_ (APOLLO) network is a collaboration between NCI, the Department of Defense (DoD), and the Department of Veterans Affairs (VA).
+It's purpose is to incorporate proteogenomics into tumor study and treatment to better pinpoint treatment therapies by examing both genetic abnormalities and protein information.
+It is part of NCI’s Cancer Moonshot Initiative.

 About the Applied Proteogenomics Organizational Learning and Outcomes Data Set
 ---------------------------------------------------------------------

 CBTN has the Pediatric Brain Cancer Pilot Study available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
 ISB-CGC has procured this data through the PDC API.
+The initial data is from lung cancer patients.

 Accessing the APOLLO1 Data in Google BigQuery
 ------------------------------------------------